OSLL/mdbci/README.md

-# MariaDb continuous integration infrastructure (MDBCI)
+# MariaDb continuous integration infrastructure (MDBCI)aaa

 [MDBCI](https://github.com/OSLL/mdbci) is a standard set of tools for testing MariaDb components on the wide set of configurations.
 The main features of **mdbci** are: